-SHOW SLAVE STATUSreports all coordinator and worker thread errors using the
+SHOW REPLICA STATUSreports all coordinator and worker thread errors using the

 Last_SQL_Errorfields, so only the most recent of those errors is visible and information can be lost.
 The replication tables store errors on a per-thread basis without loss of information.